-- o Rarely contributed to class discussions - o Gave no indication of preparation for class - o Actively inhibited or impeded the course of class discussions - PLEASE NOTE: Participation marks must be earned.
+- o Rarely contributed to class discussions - o Gave no indication of preparation for class - Actively inhibited or impeded the course of class discussions - PLEASE NOTE: Participation marks must be earned.
 They are not negotiable, however it is important that you understand why you get the mark that you do, so I am always available to discuss matters like this.
-You should seek feedback on how you are doing at least once during the term.
-You are encouraged to seek feedback multiple times during the term.
+You are expected to seek feedback on how you are doing at least once during the term.
+If you wish to have more frequent feedback, please let me know.